davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 I think I will porbably write an article about that as I suspect not everyone knows the techniques that can be used to make this easy.
 Watch this space.

 And if you've made it this far, many thanks for your perseverance.
-If you've found this useful, please let me know - either comment where you found the link (probably a LinkedIn post or maybe my github), and maybe a like if you think the article is worthy of one.
+If you've found this useful, please let me know - either comment where you found the link (probably a LinkedIn post, or maybe my github), and maybe a like if you think the article is worthy of one.

 # Useful resources